treno-solutions/web3-open-risk-framework/README.md

 - What are the potential measures? *(Note: Not all mitigation details are published for security reasons.)*

 We originally built this to support our own risk analysis.
 Now we're sharing it — for those who want to approach risk with clarity, consistency, and accountability.

-👉 We also explore many of these risks in practice on our [Treno.Finance Blog](https://treno.finance), where we regularly analyze DeFi mechanisms, failure cases, and risk patterns.

----

 ## 🧱 What's Included